yuxi-liu-wired/cheela/src/dragonsegg/interaction6.md

 "I didn't visualize anything like this when I was working on the theory," Super-Fluid said, as his dozen eyes took in the vista.

 "You are lucky.
 Very few theoretical scientists ever see their mathematical equations turned into working hardware in their lifetime, especially when the theoretical work involves such a fundamental change in our understanding of nature such as does the Super-Fluid-Einstein theory of gravitation.
 Einstein himself was one of the few.
 He lived to see his _E=mc&sup2;_ prediction bring about control of nuclear energy.
-Einstein was lucky because it turned out to be easy for the humans to get a nuclear chain reaction going&mdash;they just have to bring two pieces of uranium or plutonium near each other.
+Einstein was lucky because it turned out to be easy for the humans to get a nuclear chain reaction going---they just have to bring two pieces of uranium or plutonium near each other.
 You are fortunate in that it is easy for us to get the very high mass-densities and velocities that are needed to make the Super-Fluid effect work."

 "I wish you wouldn't use that term," Super-Fluid said.
 "The correct term is the gravimotive effect.
-People keep referring to the effect by my name&mdash;and I appreciate the honor, but I am thinking of the poor students in the future.
+People keep referring to the effect by my name---and I appreciate the honor, but I am thinking of the poor students in the future.
 They are going to have a hard time remembering that the Super-Fluid effect is the gravimotive effect and does not have anything to do with superconductivity."

 The two started back toward the bunker as Super-Fluid went on, "I have always been proud of the unusual name that the Old Ones chose for me when I was a hatchling.
 Like you, I was hatched during the generation when the humans were beaming down the _SUPERCONDUCTIVITY_ section of their encyclopedia.
 The theories of superconductivity revolutionized our understanding of the interior of our home star.
 It made quite an impression on everyone to learn that we are floating on a crystalline crust over a liquid core of superfluid neutrons."

-"All right&mdash;the gravimotive effect," Helium-Two said.
+"All right---the gravimotive effect," Helium-Two said.
 "Anyway, the gravitational engineers did a good job on the design.
 The antigravity machine is a lot more efficient and compact than I thought it would be when I took on the job of managing the design and construction contract."

 Helium-Two went around the bunker to the entrance in the rear.
 "Come inside, then we will give the machine its first try.
 We will only take it to half-power in this first trial.
 We won't try to make the gravity force go negative, but there should be plenty of interesting effects when we get to zero gravity."